ad unit placeholder ad unit placeholder ad unit placeholder

 • An employer will be able to tell straight away if you are lying about your interests.

-Not only could this be a source of huge embarrassment (imagine if they have follow-up questions!) but being insincere about your life outside of work will be a huge red flag for any employer.
+Not only could this be a source of huge embarrassment (imagine if they have follow-up questions!), but being insincere about your life outside of work could be a red flag for any employer.

-Lying about your hobbies (or not having any to mention at all) will imply that you have no life outside of work, and aren’t the kind of well-rounded individual an employer would want at their company
+Lying about your hobbies could imply that you aren’t the kind of well-rounded individual an employer would want at their company

-• While this question is relatively informal, mentioning hobbies that are work-inappropriate is a big no-no.
+• While this question is relatively informal, mentioning hobbies that aren’t work-appropriate is a big no-no.

 • On the flip side, giving answers that are too vague or generic can be equally detrimental.

-If you say that you like music, for example (something the vast majority of people would claim to be interested in), an employer might be led to think that you have no real passions, active interests or unique attributes.
+If you say that you like music, for example (something the vast majority of people would claim to be interested in), an employer might be led to think that other candidates are more unique than you.

-• You might have a long list of hobbies and interests that you enjoy engaging in, in your spare time, but you don’t want the employer to lose interest.
+• You might have a long list of hobbies and interests that you enjoy in your spare time, but you don’t want the employer to lose interest.

 Mention the transferrable skills you have gained and what your personal goals are for the future.